How much is really known about the Lads involved in the Burning?

 So, where do we get the 103 names?

 - Five false names have been identified.
 The real men are included and the alias identity ignored.
 That of course doesn’t affect the total number of 98 on the final list.
+UPDATE, August 2020.
+A sixth alias is now known,

 - The names of two known prisoners do not appear on either list and have been included.
 Even though two more men aren’t added, the number of names goes up to 100.